aalto-ics-kepaco/molecular_classification/data/README.md

 6. It is recommanded to center the kernel matrix.

-7. List of other files during preprocessing (e.g. structure files, fingerprint files)
+7. List of other files during preprocessing (e.g. structure files, fingerprint files):

 	./structures/FPfile_list                list of generated fp2 fingerprint files ./structures/FPfile_list_fp3            list of generated fp3 fingerprint files